Who Will Benefit From This Book?

 Cheryl Swope, M.Ed., author of Simply Classical: A Beautiful Education for Any Child and the Simply Classical Curriculum, Memoria Press.

-With a master’s degree in special education, Cheryl holds lifetime K-12 state teaching certifications in learning disabilities and behavior disorders.
-She has served in public and private schools.
-Cheryl and her husband adopted boy/girl twins and homeschooled the children through high school.
+With a master’s degree in education, Cheryl has served in private schools and public schools and has written and spoken broadly.
+With lifetime K-12 teaching certifications in learning disabilities and behavior disorders, Cheryl and her husband adopted boy/girl twins and homeschooled the children through high school.
 Both twins have autism, learning disabilities, and schizophrenia.
-Now young adults, their enduring love of literature, history, and Latin inspire Cheryl to share the hopeful message that a classical Christian education offers benefits to any child.
+Now young adults, their enduring love of literature, history, music, Latin, and the Christian faith inspire Cheryl to share the hopeful message that a classical Christian education offers benefits to any child.